How to Check If Your Partner Is on Dating Sites

 Method 5: Check Their Phone's App History

 This method requires physical access to your partner's phone.
-We will cover the legal implications of this in a later section, but if you share a family phone plan or have legitimate access, here is what to look for.
+The legal implications are covered in a dedicated section below, but if you share a family phone plan or have legitimate access, here is what to look for.

 On iPhone: